safekhawaja/affinity_detection/README.md

 # How To Kill A Fish

-Source code for Design for Ethical Fishing, submitted to ACM SIGCHI 2021.
+Source code for one of the projects described in Design for Ethical Fishing.
 HTKAF is a robotic ikejime tool that allows fishermen to slaughter fish painlessly.

 [Informational Video](https://drive.google.com/file/d/1XWHXH9ygHLdgQ2DVScSIFX1xP1ImnFDS/view?usp=sharing).